-Rent increase is making you consider renting new offices?
+Is the rent increase making you consider new offices?

 Prices falling while you’re trapped in an office that became expensive, and it’s not even so great anymore?
 Tough year, less money or bad economy make you consider moving to a smaller office?